View all our T&Cs and policies.

 Effective date: -

-The aim of this Service Level Agreement Document (the “Document”) is to set out the level of service provided for the following Experian Data Quality Software as a Service (SaaS) services:
+The aim of this Service Level Agreement Document (the “Document”) is to set out the level of service provided for the hosted instance of Aperture Data Studio.

 These are hereafter referred to as ‘the Service’.

-This Document therefore summarises Experian Data Quality's intended operation of the relevant product(s) and/or services described below including Experian Data Quality’s Service Level Goals and associated reporting procedures to support the Service Level Goals.
+This Document therefore summarises Experian Data Quality's intended operation of the Service described below including Experian Data Quality’s Service Level Goals and associated reporting procedures to support the Service Level Goals.

 Whilst Experian Data Quality will strive to meet or exceed the Service Level Goals, which this Document contains, this Document is not intended to be of contractual effect, and therefore does not create or vary any legally binding obligations.
-Experian Data Quality products and/or services are not intended to be used as the sole basis for any business decision.
+Experian Data Quality’s Hosted Aperture Data Studio service is not intended to be used as the sole basis for any business decision.

 (A – B)/A x 100 = % availability where: